How to Make Sananga Eye Drops at Home – Fresh & Easy

 Sananga Recipe

-Use this universal formula: 1 gram of Sananga powder : 7 ml of water
+Use this universal formula: 1 gram of Sananga powder to 7 ml of water

 This yields approximately a 50% Sananga solution after settling and filtering.